sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20037
 ^^^^^

 :Message: Certificate revocation list located at "%(uri)s" and issued by "%(issuer)s" was successfully updated and has now %(count)s entries.
-Next publish advertised as %(next_publish)s.
 Next update advertised as %(next_update)s.
 Next update scheduled in %(update_seconds)s seconds for UTC %(update_datetime)s.
 :Groups: operational, authenticated, informational
 :From version: 3.13.0
 :Description: None